IceTheCoder/light-game/README.md

 # light-game
 You have been cursed to one of the simplest forms: light.
-The faster you move, the larger you get.
+The faster you move, the larger you grow.

 Avoid triangles.
 They are your enemies.